HeySeorakHeySeorak

 The Verdict

-Choose Sokcho if: you came for the mountains, you want market-driven seafood, you prefer a quieter and grittier coastal town, or Seoraksan is a non-negotiable.
+Choose Sokcho if: you came for the mountains, you want market-driven seafood, you prefer a quieter and grittier coastal town, or Mt.
+Seorak is a non-negotiable.

 Choose Gangneung if: you want easy KTX access from Seoul, you prioritize cafe culture and developed beach infrastructure, or you have limited time and want the smoothest possible day trip.